NoonanLab/Kocher_et_al_oCGI_turnover/Step10_LacZ_analysis/README.md

 &emsp;&emsp;File for interpreting shorthand codes for tissues where enhancers were active

-## Generate summary tables for use in R:
+## Generate summary tables for use in R for looping analysis:
 histone_mods_predict_looping.sh
 &emsp;&emsp;Incorporate data from Schoenfelder et al 2015
 &emsp;&emsp;Calls makeSummaryTableForR_looping.py